ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 It turns out that copying and format shifting data can really eat into your processing times.
-Arrow helps you sidestep that by reducing the amount of both you'll need to do, and by worknig on data in groups.
+Arrow helps you sidestep that by reducing the amount of both you'll need to do, and by working on data in groups.

 ## How the heck to use it?